Murder of Samuel Paty: Law against Islamist extremism

 After the murder of Paty, a bill was put forward to fight Islamist extremism and separatism to fight the roots of jihadist violence.
 It was approved by the National Assembly in February 2021.

 A new bill was introduced, which makes it unlawful to threaten a public servant in order to gain an exception or special treatment which carries a penalty of up to five years in prison.
 The legislation expands the powers of authorities to close places of worship and religious organisations when they promote "hate or violence".
 The law requires religious funds from abroad exceeding €10,000 to be declared and the relevant accounts to be certified, so as to regulate the donations from countries such as Turkey, Qatar and Saudi Arabia.
 Millions of euros in funding had previously reached France from countries such as Turkey, Morocco and Saudi Arabia.

 It provides stricter rules for allowing home-schooling in order to prevent parents taking children out of school in order to let them pursue their education in underground Islamist institutions.
 Doctors performing virginity tests would be subject to fines or prison sentences.
 These changes were prompted by a number of cases of Muslim men trying to have their marriages annulled by accusing their spouse of having had sex before marriage.
 Authorities will have to refuse residency documents to applicants who practise polygamy.
-Forced marriages, thought to affect around 200,000 women in France, were likewise to be combated with greater scrutiny from registrars.
+Forced marriage, which The French ministry of the interior states affects 200,000 women in France, was likewise required to be combated with greater scrutiny from registrars.

 Other reactions

 The hashtags #JeSuisProf and #JeSuisEnseignant, both meaning "I am a teacher", were launched in support of the victim and in support of freedom of expression.
 The name alludes to the hashtag #JeSuisCharlie, launched as a token of solidarity in the aftermath of the 2015 Islamist attack on the satirical magazine Charlie Hebdo, which had published cartoons depicting Muhammad.
 Charlie Hebdo issued a statement expressing its "horror and revolt" and extending its support to the family and friends of Paty.
 Charlie Hebdo caricatures were displayed on regional authority buildings (Hôtels de région) in Toulouse and Montpellier.

 Rallies in protest against the murder, and criticising the government's ineffective response to radical Islam, took place in Place de la République in Paris, and in other cities across France.
 The demonstrators held various placards with statements such as "Je suis Samuel" and "Schools in mourning" written on them.
 The demonstrators also chanted "Freedom of expression, freedom to teach", or sang "La Marseillaise," the French national anthem.
 Politicians, academics, and envoys joined the demonstrations across France.
 In Lyon around 12,000 joined the demonstrations, in Toulouse approximately 5,000 turned out, and hundreds more assembled in Nice.